Li-Nayu/SENSg-V3.5/README.md

 V3.5 of SENSg is developed during my exchange period in SUTD, Singapore.
 Thanks to Professor Wilhelm Erik's kind guidance.

 #Change Log
 * Add P-channel MOSFET as the power switch for camera.
-MOSFET is controlled by MCU pin1, which is also the LDR sensor's I/O pin.
+MOSFET is controlled by MCU pin1, which is also the LDR sensor's GPIO pin.
 * With a pull-up resistor, the camera won't on unless the pin1 gives a low voltage.
 Also the camera's VCC input is changed to MOSFET's source.
 * All changes were tested.